carlreinecken/kiwi/README.md

 #### Find

-Find one user by the primary key `id` (which is currently not configurable):
+Find one user by the primary key:

 ```php
 $id = 44;